alancoomeynts-hub/lifesci-skills-academy/README.md

  - Responsive Bootstrap carousel on homepage
  - Mix of quote cards from alumni (name, role, company, quote)
  - Auto-rotate + manual navigation, mobile swipe support
- - Partner logos section
+ - logos section of companies LifeSciSkills Academy has created bespoked training for.

 #### Tasks
 -	Implement Bootstrap carousel with testimonials section on home
 -	Showcases a mix of testimonial cards and videos.
 -	Ensure carousel is mobile friendly
--	Responsive grid of logos LifeSciSkills Academy has created bespoked training for
+-	Responsive grid of logos

 ### 6. B2B Contact Form (Must Have)
    User Story: As an HR associate for manufacturing company, I want a contact form to arrange bespoke training or private intake.